detroit-labs/dl-coaching-unix-fundamentals/session2/session2.md

 is loaded from the disk into *memory* where it resides, convincing the CPU to process thing on behalf of the Unix system and its users.

-Aside from a few services and daemons launched and left running at after the system loads, the rest of the operating system's *programs* are stored on *disk*, and only get loaded into memory as needed.
+Aside from a few services and daemons launched and left running after the system loads, the rest of the operating system's *programs* are stored on *disk*, and only get loaded into memory as needed.